openvinotoolkit/openvino_tensorflow/python/README.md

     openvino_tensorflow.list_backends()

+For further performance improvements, it is advised to set the environment variable OPENVINO_TF_CONVERT_VARIABLES_TO_CONSTANTS=1.
 For more API calls and environment variables, see [USAGE.md](https://github.com/openvinotoolkit/openvino_tensorflow/blob/master/docs/USAGE.md).

-[Note: For the best results with TensorFlow, it is advised to enable [oneDNN Deep Neural Network Library (oneDNN)](https://github.com/oneapi-src/oneDNN) by setting the environment variable `TF_ENABLE_ONEDNN_OPTS=1`]

 [Note: If a CUDA capable device is present in the system then set the environment variable CUDA_VISIBLE_DEVICES to -1]